urbancamo/adif-processor/src/doc/DEVOPS.md

 Update DNS management via the cPanel Zone editor on CloudAbove to point to the load balancer DNS name A record.

 Ensure the certificate CNAME records defined in the AWS certificate are setup correctly as CNAME records against the domain adif.uk and www.adif.uk in CloudAbove.

+## RDS Postgres Configuration

+Need to modify the RDS Postgres configuration to add a security group to allow access via the internet.